mark-analiza-college/sql-tuts-and-slides-on-classicmodels/tut7_joins_union_tutorial.md

 ORDER BY a.title, s.full_name;
 ```

+**Result:** Returns all assignments, including assignment 6 (Security Audit Report) with NULL for student_name, grade, and status since no students have submitted it yet.

 ### Example 6: Side-by-Side Comparison - INNER JOIN vs LEFT JOIN

 **INNER JOIN - Only Students with Classes:**